UAF-WilliamShowalter/binaryencryption/Binary Crypto Enhanced/ReadMe.txt

 A series of assembly xor's and circular bit shifts are performed on 32bit (4byte) sections of the data to perform the encryption/decryption.

 Features include: Checksum stored in the encrypted data for checking integrity of decrypted data.
 File paths are checked and will reprompt if unaccessible.
                   Calculates how fast data is processed being encrypted or decrypted.
-Read time for key creates overhead.
-Key is only read once and limited to effective size of 512MB.
+Read time for key creates overhead, key chunks are potentially the same size of data for each read.
                   This is the speed at which it took to load the data, key, run the encryption/decryption function, and write out to file the result.

+One 4 byte checksum is inserted into encrypted data for every MAX_FILE_SIZE piece of the file.
+MAX_FILE_SIZE is currently 1MB.

 INSTALLATION NOTES:
 To install on Linux, run "make" in the linux/ directory.
 It will build a cryptoUtil binary file to execute.
 To install on Mac, run "make" in the macosx/ directory.
 It will build a cryptoUtil binary file to execute.